sakuragasaki46/coriplus/README.md

 A simple social network, inspired by the now dead Google-Plus.

-To run the app, run the file "run_example.py"
+To run the app, do "flask run" in the package's parent directory.

 Based on Tweepee example of [peewee](https://github.com/coleifer/peewee/).